Updated: Jul 22, 2022

 1. Isoproterenol (Isuprel) is the first-line medication for the heart transplant patient with symptomatic bradycardia.
-Atropine is not used because the Vagus nerve is not reattached during the transplant.
+Atropine is not used because the vagus nerve is not reattached during the transplant.

 4. Carbon Monoxide – headache, vertigo, nausea, vomiting, “cherry-red” flushed skin, ST segment depression.
 TX: high-flow oxygen.
-Fetus at greatest risk of hypoxia.

 5. Central Retinal Artery Occlusion (CRAO) – “eye stroke” retinal ischemia.
 TX: fibrinolytics.